idaejin/HRQoL/README.md

 If you use this `R` package, please contact us or refer to the manuscript:

-*"A comparison of beta-binomial regression model approaches to analyze health related quality of life data in chronic obstructive pulmonary disease patients".* Najera, J., Lee, D.-J., Arostegui, I. (submitted).
+*"A comparison of beta-binomial regression model approaches to analyze health related quality of life data in chronic obstructive pulmonary disease patients".* Najera-Zuloaga, J., Lee, D.-J., Arostegui, I. (submitted).